Stress-free travel with your cat

 Cats can get carsick just like we do, so it’s best to avoid meals in the few hours leading up to travel.

-If your cat has trouble traveling in the car, speak to your vet.
+If your cat has trouble travelling in the car, speak to your vet.
 They may be able to prescribe medication that will help to reduce the chance of them feeling nauseated from the movement – and needing to pull over for a clean-up!

 Keep an eye on the temperature